-Apparently over in the US Twitter is really struggling.
+Over in the US it is said that Twitter is struggling.
 It failed to add any new users for the second quarter in a row.
 At the end of September, Twitter had a core audience of 307 million active users, adding just 3 million worldwide during the three months since June.
-Mass market appeal it seems is no longer there.
+It seems mass market appeal is no longer there.

 That could all be related to things like this.

 When alerted to a new Twitter follower these days, it tends to elicit instant cynicism.
 I am fairly confident about what /who I will see.

 This isn’t unchartered subject matter for the pages of this blog, but my established prejudgement about almost every new follower is that they are a boring robot churning out probably programmed updates.
 At a rough guestimate, I’d say nine times out of ten this is the case.

 Business profiles on Twitter often look like an utterly impenetrable wall of turgid noise.
 Especially if they have several thousand followers, and even if they don’t follow that many in return, and even more if they are supposedly verified with the blue tick.

 Why would someone with the sacred blue tick of truth follow me – someone with not that many followers and not much influence?

 Perhaps because their account is managed by a team of people, PR account executives, or programmed to follow other Twitter accounts if they should tweet an update containing a certain word.